redmikhail/aro-aad-test/aro_details/README.md

 # Get KubeConfig

-This directory contains Terraform config that can be used to generate kubeconfig
+This directory contains Terraform config that can be used to output ARO cluster details

 Execute following commands and substitute all the properties values with correct values in `custom.tfvars` file:
 ```